Oxford Acceptance Rate 2024 – The Definitive Guide

 Oxford PPE Acceptance Rate

-PPE stands for Philosophy, Politics & Economics and is one of Oxford’s most iconic courses due to the amount of famous alumni it produced.
-It’s not a surprise that was the most applied for Oxford degree in 2022, but with this level of notoriety, one would expect PPE to be highly competitive, so let’s see:
+PPE stands for Philosophy, Politics & Economics and is one of Oxford’s most iconic courses due to the amount of famous alumni it has produced.
+It was previously the most popular Oxford degree in 2023, but has since fallen to 3rd place.
+However, it’s still extremely popular, so let’s see how competitive it is:

 Acceptances: 173